ecohealthalliance/hellodolt/README.md

 ```

     ##    user  system elapsed
-    ##   0.251   0.010   0.244
+    ##   0.265   0.016   0.267

 This isn’t really a “fair” comparison, given the different goals of the
-projects, but the write time for Dolt is 100 time that of DuckDB, and
+projects, but the write time for Dolt is 100 times that of DuckDB, and
-300 of writing to Parquet via arrow.
+200 of writing to Parquet via arrow.

 ## Read comparisons and dbplyr testing